openstack/swift/doc/source/overview_ring.rst

 ring server to have a new ring built and shipped back out to the servers.
 This was discarded due to project time constraints and because ring changes are currently infrequent enough that manual control was sufficient.
-However, lack of quick automatic ring changes did mean that other parts of the system had to be coded to handle devices being unavailable for a period of hours until someone could manually update the ring.
+However, lack of quick automatic ring changes did mean that other components of the system had to be coded to handle devices being unavailable for a period of hours until someone could manually update the ring.

 The current ring process has each replica of a partition independently assigned to a device.
 A version of the ring that used a third of the memory was tried, where the first replica of a partition was directly assigned and the other two were determined by "walking" the ring until finding additional devices in other zones.
-This was discarded as control was lost as to how many replicas for a given partition moved at once.
+This was discarded due to the loss of control over how many replicas for a given partition moved at once.
 Keeping each replica independent allows for moving only one partition replica within a given time window (except due to device failures).
 Using the additional memory was deemed a good trade-off for moving data around the cluster much less often.